AdobeDocs/analytics-platform.en/help/guided-analysis/types/active.md

 ---
 # [!UICONTROL Active] view

-The **Active** view provides insights around the growth and acquisition of users over a specific period.
+The **[!UICONTROL Active]** view provides insights around the growth and acquisition of users over a specific period.
 The horizontal axis is a time interval, while the vertical axis is a measurement of users.
 Users are split into four categories:

 * **[!UICONTROL New]**: The user was active during the current period, but not previously.
 See how far that the analysis looks back by hovering over '[!UICONTROL New users]' in the chart legend.
 The lookback range is dynamically determined based on the selected date range and interval.
 * **[!UICONTROL Repeat]**: The user was active in the current and immediately previous period.